denten-books/plain-text/1-chapter.md

 the metaphors of reading and writing, holds the potential to enact all possible metaphors.[^ln1-notquite] The task of the literary scholar reading on the level of the device becomes to make the figure available for interpretation.
 It is to apprehend its revealed mechanics.
-And, it is to ask: What happens in the metaphorical transference between the book and the apparatus emulating the book?
-Literary criticism in the sense I describe here, allows one to perceive structures of governance: to consent, or, conversely, to resist elements of imposed structure.
+What happens in the metaphorical transference between the book and the apparatus emulating the book?
+Estrangement, the exegesis of the metaphor, reveals mechanisms of governance that structure mental experience.
+Device hermeneutics allow one to consent, or, conversely, to resist elements of imposed structure.

 [^ln1-notquite]: To what extent a personal computer is a Turing machine is matter of contention.
 The Turing machine is a *thought experiment* that